Hormones Affect Your Skin

 For those affected, consideration should be given to incorporating Vitamin C Serum 23% + Ferulic Acid.
 Vitamin C helps to brighten and lighten hyperpigmented areas as well as helping to encourage skin hydration and collagen synthesis.
 Because the skin is generally healthier and not inflamed during this time, the high concentration of pure L-ascorbic acid in this formulation should not be an issue.
 If the hyperpigmentation is extensive then perhaps consider incorporating Alpha Arbutin + Kojic Acid serum to further support the brightening and lightening effects of vitamin C serum.

 By the third week, oestrogen levels begin to drop and testosterone and progesterone become dominant leading to greater inflammation, which in turn can lead to greater oil production.
-This may result in the first signs of spots and acne.
+This may result in the first signs of spots and acne and this is how hormones are linked to skin problems.
 It is during this time that you may wish to change your routine to GoW’s For Acne products, which provide Niacinamide Serum to help calm inflammation and regulate oil secretion, Salicylic Acid to deep clean pores of excess sebum and debris and Hyaluronic Acid Serum to maintain hydration since dehydration is a known causal factor for inflammation, which would ultimately lead to either greater oil production.